The Morning After (book): Reception

 Susan Brison wrote that the book promotes victim-blaming.

 Christina Hoff Sommers referenced the book in "Who Stole Feminism?"
 (1994).

-Naomi Klein wrote in the Global & Mail that "[Roiphe] employ[s] intellectual dishonesty, rhetorical distortion and cheap tricks" within her book.
+Naomi Klein wrote in the Globe & Mail that "[Roiphe] employ[s] intellectual dishonesty, rhetorical distortion and cheap tricks" within her book.

 Christopher Lehmann-Haupt, writing for the New York Times, called The Morning After a "book of the times" and said, "it is courageous of Ms. Roiphe to speak out against the herd ideas that campus life typically encourages."

 The Morning After received positive response from the critic Camile Paglia, who called it "an eloquent, thoughtful, finely argued book that was savaged from coast to coast by shallow, dishonest feminist book reviewers."

 In 1993, a negative review by Katha Pollitt titled "Not Just Bad Sex" was published in The New Yorker.

 Additionally Cathy Young described the book in the Washington Post as "clearheaded, wry, disturbing look at the radical feminist obsession with sexual victimization."